Duncan’s Inflector for velut

 The velut Excel file

 The velut website uses a MongoDB database, and this page produces Json data that could go into the MongoDB database.
-But I privately have a large Excel file for generating and storing the data in velut.
-This is far from ideal, so I’m trying to replace the Excel file with Json files and JavaScript scripts.
+But I privately have a large Excel file that I used for generating and storing the data in velut.
+This is far from ideal, so I’ve been replacing the Excel file with Json files and JavaScript scripts.

 (Theoretically I could have had all forms and all the grammatical data, but it would have been extremely impractical.)